-Interferon-tau (IFNt) contributes towards maternal recognition of pregnancy in ruminants (like, cattle, buffalo, goat, giraffe).
-IFNt has been extensively studied in most of the ruminants except for buffalo $Bubalus\ bubalis$).
+Interferon-Tau (IFNt) contributes towards maternal recognition of pregnancy in ruminants (like, cattle, buffalo, goat, giraffe).
+IFNt has been extensively studied in most of the ruminants except for buffalo Bubalus bubalis).
 The present study has been undertaken to predict the secondary structure of Interferon-tau in buffalo.
 The available amino acid sequence of bubaline IFNt (sequence database of SwissProt) was subjected to protein-BLAST to find similar sequences with high scores and low e-values.
 The ovine IFNt sequence (PDB code: 1B5L) was selected for further computational analysis of the bubaline IFNt sequence to predict the secondary and tertiary structure.
 The secondary structure of the modeled bubaline IFNt was predicted using STRIDE.
 The 3D structure was generated using academic version of MODELER9v6.
-The Probability Density Functions (PDF) was used to restrain $C\alpha$ - $C\alpha$ distances, main chain N-O distances as well as main-chain and side-chain dihedral angles.
+The probability density functions (pdf) were used to restrain $C\alpha$ - $C\alpha$ distances, main chain N-O distances as well as main-chain and side-chain dihedral angles.
 The energy minimization and van der waal contacts were taken care of using ACCELRYS DS Modeling 2.0.
 The residue profiles of the obtained three-dimensional models were checked by VERIFY3D.
 The energetic architecture and the correctness of the generated model revealed that the predicted secondary model was correct and acceptable.
-The predicted structure of the bubaline IFNt constructed through homology modeling from ovine IFNt, can be used for functional characterization of bubaline IFNt.
+The predicted structure of the bubaline IFNt constructed through homology modeling from ovine IFNt, could be used for further profiling the species specific difference in IFNt activity.

-Keywords: Interferon-Tau, Buffalo, Homology Modeling, Bioinformatics establishment of pregnancy is a result of the protection of the conceptus by the maternal recognition of the fetus, mediated via interferon-tau.
+Keywords: Interferon-tau, Buffalo, Homology Modeling, Bioinformatics establishment of pregnancy is a result of the protection of the conceptus by the maternal recognition of the fetus, mediated via interferon-tau.
 It also displays high antiviral and anti-proliferative activities across ruminants with a prominent lack of cytotoxicity.
 It inhibits the endometrial oxytocin receptors in order to mute the pulsatile release of prostaglandin-F2-alpha that induces luteolysis and also increases protein synthesis in uterine glands to promote implantation of embryo.
 The effect of IFNt on